Intika-Linux-Firewall/Iptables-Editor-Gui/README.md

 # Iptables Editor Gui - Ipteditor

-This program is intended to ease the administration of iptables This is a fork of http://ipteditor.sourceforge.net/ meant to update the application License - This program is released under the terms of GNU General Public License (GPL).
+This program is intended to ease the administration of iptables.
+This is a fork of http://ipteditor.sourceforge.net/ meant to update the application

+License - This program is released under the terms of GNU General Public License (GPL).

 **Required Packages**